dvcoders/15fa-intro-web/README.md

 Some amazing people detailed and described **every single step** from pressing `Enter/Return ⏎` on your keyboard to accessing a server on a CDN.

-It's amazing and it's called [what happens when?](https://github.com/what-happens-when) - you should read the entire thing, it's absolutey fascinating!
+It's amazing and it's called [what happens when?](https://github.com/what-happens-when) - you should read the entire thing, it's absolutely fascinating!